 How to Submit an Application

 Send a cover letter and resume, as an attachment with your name included in the file, to firstname.lastname@example.org by November 2, 2016 at 5:00 pm.
-Applications after that date and time may not be considered.
+Applications after that date and time will not be considered.

-An electronic acknowledgement will be sent to all applicants.
-Please do no contact JOIN unless you submitted an application and it was not acknowledged.
+An electronic acknowledgement will be sent upon application submission.
+Please do not contact JOIN unless you submitted an application and it was not acknowledged.
 While we sincerely appreciate all applications, only those candidates selected for interview will be contacted.

 Equal Opportunity Employer